SofaDefrost/Tutorials/PneuNets-Gripper/README.md

-Modeling and simulating PneuNets with Sofa-SR
+Simulating and Controlling a PneuNets-Gripper with Sofa-SR
 =======================